AndreMassa997/ShakeItApp/README.md

     - A popup will be shown if some errors occurred while loading data from API

 ## Architecture
-The app is written in the MVVM architecture using async-await and combine to observe values changing.
+The app is written with the MVVM architecture using async-await and combine to observe value changes.
-There are some base classes (BaseView, BaseViewController, BaseViewModel, ecc..) to inherit that simplify the syntax.
+There are some base classes (BaseView, BaseViewController, BaseViewModel, ecc..) to inherit from to simplify the syntax.

 I created also a branch, called "feature/dispatch_queue", in which I removed all async-await and replacing them with closures and Dispatchers (DispatchGroups), to prove the Combine flexibility, without touching any of View implementations.